2017 Universal Life with Secondary Guarantees Survey

 Status: Life insurance and annuities are regulated by state insurance commissioners.
 The NAIC encourages states to adopt model laws and regulations designed to inform and protect insurance consumers.
 The NAIC Universal Life Insurance Model Regulation (#585) supplements existing regulations on life insurance policies in order to accommodate the development and issuance of universal life insurance plans.

-The NAIC Life Insurance Illustration Issues (A) Working Group, created in 2016, is continuing to explore how the narrative summary required by Section 7B of the Life Insurance Illustrations Model Regulation (#582) and the policy summary required by Section 5A(2) of the Life Insurance Disclosure Model Regulation (#580) can be enhanced to promote consumer readability and understandability, including how they are designed, formatted and accessed by consumers.
+The NAIC Life Insurance Illustration Issues (A) Working Group, created in 2016, continues to explore how the narrative summary required by Section 7B of the Life Insurance Illustrations Model Regulation (#582) and the policy summary required by Section 5A(2) of the Life Insurance Disclosure Model Regulation (#580) can be enhanced to promote consumer readability and understandability.
+This includes how they are designed, formatted and accessed by consumers.
 The Working Group is currently discussing draft proposals on how to amend Model #580 and Model #582 to incorporate a policy overview requirement that encourages (not mandates) the use of a template by providing a safe harbor if the template is used.

 The mission of the Life Actuarial (A) Task Force is to identify, investigate and develop solutions to actuarial problems in the life insurance industry.
 After adoption of the Standard Valuation Law (#820) by 46 states representing 87.5% of industry premium prior to July 1, 2016, the Valuation became operative on January 1, 2017.
-The Task Force is now considering revised Generally Recognized Expense Table (GRET) factors for 2018.
-Work is also continuing on mortality tables for preneed, simplified issue and guaranteed issue forms of life insurance and minimum nonforfeiture requirements for life insurance
+The Task Force recently adopted revised Generally Recognized Expense Table (GRET) factors for 2019.
+Additionally, work is continuing on mortality tables for valuation and minimum nonforfeiture requirements for simplified issue forms of life insurance.